aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 |   Network   | VPC, Subnets, NAT Gateway, VPC Endpoints | 507.80|
 |   **Total**   |      |  **$7171.93/month**    |

-Please see details in this AWS Calculator [instance](https://calculator.aws/#/estimate?id=68f1b5d0e71b291d1ca3f30a5a5ed04a115f22ff)
+Please see details of this estimate in this AWS Calculator [instance](https://calculator.aws/#/estimate?id=68f1b5d0e71b291d1ca3f30a5a5ed04a115f22ff)

 #### HyperPod with EKS Infrastructure